 Foreign currency risk arises when future transactions or recognised monetary assets and monetary liabilities are denominated in a currency other than the Company's functional currency.
-The Company's significant monetary assets and liabilities are held in EUR, hence the Company is not directly exposed to foreign currency risk.
+The Company's significant monetary assets and liabilities are held in EUR, hence the Company is not directly exposed to foreign currency risk on its monetary assets and liabilities.